6 Things That Depression Definitely Is NOT

 It's important that we talk about depression, and not just what it is.

-It's just as important to discuss what depression is NOT.
+It's just as important to discuss what depression is not.

-1. What depression is NOT: being in a bad mood
+1. Being in a bad mood

 Clinical depression is different than being grumpy or having a bad day.